 This presentation will provide the audience with an introduction to hydrofracture risk analyses and pullback load and pipe stress calculations.
 The title refers to these calculations as a design item, and they certainly are, but it is useful for all participants in the HDD process to have an understanding of what goes into them and, therefore, how they can be applied to lower risks of hydrofracture or pipe failure during construction.

-Jim Lagios, Atlas HDD; Jimmy Maingot, JM Drilling Services; Aaron Cohen, Apollo Trenchless
+Jim Lagios, Atlas HDD; Paul Greenwell, Laney Group; Aaron Cohen, Apollo Trenchless; Webb Winston, Williams

 DCI’s presentation will detail the world’s leading technology developed to combat the two biggest problems facing walk-over HDD guidance: Active interference and Passive Interference.
 Identifying and efficiently dealing with drill site interferences is paramount to increase safety, accuracy and production.

-Drill data acquisition (Data logging) and distribution will also be a focus.
-The kind of data that is recorded and the reports available will be discussed as well as some of the products and services that are now available to bring HDD contractors into the digital age to more accurately install and protect their client’s underground assets.
+A discussion on drill data acquisition will include datalogging pilot bores, pre-bore terrain and site mapping, as well as solution for real time bore path calculations.
+The kind of data that is recorded and the reports available will be discussed as well as some of the new products and services that are now available to bring HDD contractors into the digital age to more accurately install and protect their client’s underground assets.

 This presentation will help you understand what functions are important in HDD drilling fluids and discuss several of the common drilling fluid components and how they impact those functions.